-Estuary Programmatic Comments
+A. Estuary Programmatic Comments

-Improving Strategic Planning for Estuary Restoration
+1. Improving Strategic Planning for Estuary Restoration

 The estuary effort benefits from numerous plans including the Action Agencies' Columbia Estuary Ecosystem Restoration Program (CEERP); the BiOp and Estuary Module; the Lower Columbia Recovery Plan; and the Subbasin Plan.
-However, the estuary effort would benefit further by a strategy that builds on CEERP and focuses on the task at hand but also considers issues such as upslope/upstream disturbances, for example sediment, toxics and water temperature, and public outreach and involvement at more than the individual project scale.
+However, the estuary effort would benefit further by a strategy that builds on CEERP and also considers issues such as upslope/upstream disturbances, sediment, toxics, water temperature, and public outreach and involvement at more than the individual project scale.
 This strategic plan should extend beyond a one-year or project review time frame and cover a decade.
-The current prioritizations are useful but are very broad.
-A finer scale prioritization is needed.